tolomea/django-data-browser/README.rst

 Where the ``pks`` passed to in_bulk in the second query came from ``author__id`` in the first.

 When the Data Browser calls the admin ``get_queryset`` functions it will put some context in ``request.data_browser``.
-This means you can test to see if the Data Browser is making the call as follows:
+This allows you to test to see if the Data Browser is making the call as follows:

 .. code-block:: python